danward79/simpleweb/readme.md

-A Very Basic Web Frameworkin GO
+A Very Basic Web Framework in GO
 ====

 Framework...
 Not sure if that is correct.